MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-query-columns-ssms.md

 # Query columns using Always Encrypted with SQL Server Management Studio
 [!INCLUDE[appliesto-ss-asdb-xxxx-xxx-md](../../../includes/appliesto-ss-asdb-xxxx-xxx-md.md)]

-This article describes how to query columns, encrypted with with [Always Encrypted](../../../relational-databases/security/encryption/always-encrypted-database-engine.md) using [SQL Server Management Studio (SSMS)](../../../ssms/download-sql-server-management-studio-ssms.md).
+This article describes how to query columns, encrypted with [Always Encrypted](../../../relational-databases/security/encryption/always-encrypted-database-engine.md) using [SQL Server Management Studio (SSMS)](../../../ssms/download-sql-server-management-studio-ssms.md).
 With SSMS, you can:
 - Retrieve ciphertext values stored in encrypted columns.
 - Retrieve plaintext values stored in encrypted columns.
 - Send plaintext values targeting encrypted columns (for example, in `INSERT` or `UPDATE` statements and as a lookup parameter of the `WHERE` clauses in `SELECT` statements).